architect-xyz/architect-py/FUNCTIONS.md

 subscribe_l2_book_stream: Subscribe to the stream of L2BookUpdates for a symbol.
 subscribe_l1_book: Returns a L1BookSnapshot object that is constantly updating in the background.
 subscribe_l2_book: Returns a L2BookSnapshot object that is constantly updating in the background.
-subscribe_trades_stream: Subscribe to a stream of trades for a symbol
+subscribe_trades_stream: Subscribe to a stream of trades for a symbol.
-subscribe_candles_stream: Subscribe to a stream of candles for a symbol
+subscribe_candles_stream: Subscribe to a stream of candles for a symbol.

 # Order Entry and Cancellation